 Application of 5301, 5308, 5341, and 7000 credit towards the Ethics Certificate must be approved by the Director of Graduate Studies.
 In appropriate cases a candidate may receive credit for PHIL 7000, and apply that credit toward the Ethics Certificate, for taking one of the following (undergraduate) courses:

 In such cases the student will be required to (a) sit in on one or more of these classes, (b) complete the work required of the undergraduates, plus (c) complete additional readings at a graduate level of sophistication, (d) complete additional graduate-level writing assignments, and (e) attend additional meetings with the instructor to discuss the additional material and assignments.

 Students who wish to pursue the Ethics Certificate must meet the admission requirements of the Texas Tech Graduate School.
-Interested students should contact the Philosophy Department's Director of Graduate Studies, Dr. Daniel Nathan, at email@example.com.
+Interested students should contact the Philosophy Department's Director of Graduate Studies, Dr. Amy Flowerree, at firstname.lastname@example.org.